10 money-draining things you could live without

-Having the most up-to-date products might make you look the ticket, but it’s an unnecessary expense that you just can’t afford during your uni years (as much as you don’t want to believe this).
+Having the most up-to-date products might make you look the ticket, but it's an unnecessary expense that you just can't afford during your uni years (as much as you don't want to admit it).

-Most students head off to uni with almost every gadget you can think of… smartphone, iPod, laptop, tablet, Kindle, you name it (well, they are essentials, right?).
+Most students head off to uni with almost every gadget you can think of… smartphone, iPod, laptop, tablet, Kindle, you name it (they are essentials, right?).

-Often though, students pay out for different insurance for each gadget, without really considering how much this adds up to per month.
+Worried that something terrible could happen to their precious gadgets, many students will end up paying out for different insurance for each gadget, without really considering how much this adds up to per month.

 Investigating what contents insurance options are available as a student is always worth a bit of time, and should be re-evaluated yearly to see what new deals are going.

 Maybe you're on a mission to get hench, or even just lose a few pounds, but remember there are other ways to do this rather than joining the gym.